moonmunwon/moonmunwon.github.io/_pages/about.md

 Her current research interests include anomaly detection based on signal and image processing, prognostics, and health management of big-sized sensor data via statistical approach.
 >
 During her graduate school years, she was selected for the doctoral student research encouragement grant project organized by the Korea Research Foundation, and she was also chosen for the global academic activities support project by the Korea Foundation for the Advancement of Women in Science and Technology.
-She has been honored with a total of 12 awards for best academic presentations since 2020.
-Furthermore, in both 2020 and 2022, she was selected as an outstanding graduate student for research achievements at Industry-University Cooperation Foundation of Hanyang University.
+She was selected as an outstanding graduate student for research achievements at Industry-University Cooperation Foundation of Hanyang University in 2020 and 2022.
+Furthermore, she has been honored with a total of 12 awards for best academic presentations since 2020.
 >